chrisarcand/chrisarcand.github.io/_posts/2017-01-16-retiring-dug.md

 email.
 I wasn't really daring enough to spend the time to write such a project myself, however.

 Somebody else was!
-Last December, [Andrew Nesbitt](https://github.com/andrew) released what would soon be known as [Octobox](https://github.com/octobox/octobox), an open source Rails application that organizes your notifications using the Github Notifications API directly.
+Last month, [Andrew Nesbitt](https://github.com/andrew) released what would soon be known as [Octobox](https://github.com/octobox/octobox), an open source Rails application that organizes your notifications using the Github Notifications API directly.